Development Dependencies

 Package Dependencies

-This project uses Poetry for dependency management.
-While you can use the vanilla virtualenv to set up the dev environment, we highly recommend to check out pyenv and pyenv-virtualenv, as they work nicely with Poetry.
-Follow the instructions to install pyenv, pyenv-virtualenv, and poetry.
+This project uses uv for dependency management, virtual environment management and running scripts and commands.
+While you can use the vanilla virtualenv to set up the dev environment, we highly recommend to check out uv.

 Feel free to browse the pyproject.toml file for a listing of dependencies and their versions.

-Once Poetry is installed, install all the dependencies:
+Once uv is installed, and a virtual environment is created with the correct Python version, install all the dependencies:

 After that you should be to run Merino as follows: